MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/making-webhook-calls-from-cloudscript.md

 ms.localizationpriority: medium
 ---

-# Making Webhook Calls from CloudScript
+# Making Webhook calls from CloudScript

 One of the less well-known features of **PlayFab’s CloudScript** is the fact that you can make **Webhook** calls from it to any **Web API** endpoint, using standard **Representational State Transfer** (**REST**) calls.